vtlmks/mkgui/documentation/doc.md

 ### Dirty rectangle tracking

 mkgui uses dirty rectangle tracking to minimize CPU usage.
 Only regions that have changed are re-rendered and blitted.
 When two dirty rects are close together, they are merged if the union area is less than 1.5x the sum of individual areas.
-Animated widgets (spinners, progress bars) only dirty their own rect.
+Animated widgets (spinners, progress bars, glviews) only dirty their own rect.
 Widgets on inactive tabs or hidden parents do not trigger redraws.

 ### Antialiased drawing